What that actually means in practice

 Where teams get this wrong

-Most companies misjudge fractional CMO engagement length because they confuse marketing leadership with marketing tasks.
-A fractional CMO is not there to “do some campaigns.”
-The role is to decide what should be done, in what order, by whom, and against which business constraint.
+Most companies misjudge the length because they confuse marketing leadership with marketing tasks.
+A fractional CMO is not there to "do some campaigns."
+The job is to decide what gets done, in what order, by whom, and against which business constraint.

 -

-Too short to compound: A 30- or 60-day engagement can expose problems and create a plan, but it usually cannot change habits, prove channel direction, improve sales alignment, and build management muscle.
+Too short to stick: A 30- or 60-day engagement can surface problems and produce a plan, but it usually cannot change habits, prove channel direction, fix sales alignment, and build management muscle all at once.

 -

-Too vague to manage: A rolling month-to-month arrangement without milestones turns into executive therapy.
-The company gets opinions, but not operating progress.
+Too vague to manage: A rolling month-to-month arrangement with no milestones turns into executive therapy.
+The company gets opinions, not progress.

 -

-Too long to justify: If the engagement is still heavily dependent on the same fractional CMO after 18 months, the company likely needs a permanent marketing executive or a stronger internal operating layer.
+Too long to justify: If the work is still leaning heavily on the same fractional CMO after 18 months, the company most likely needs a permanent marketing executive or a stronger internal management layer.

 -

-Too tactical for the title: If the company is using a fractional CMO mainly to write copy, manage vendors, or run isolated campaigns, it is overbuying strategy and underbuilding execution.
+Too tactical for the title: If a company is mainly using a fractional CMO to write copy, manage vendors, or run isolated campaigns, it is overbuying strategy and underbuilding execution.

 -

-Too disconnected from revenue: If marketing plans are not tied to pipeline quality, sales cycle friction, customer insight, and market position, the engagement becomes busy work with executive packaging.
+Too disconnected from revenue: If the marketing plan is not tied to pipeline quality, sales cycle friction, customer insight, and market position, the engagement becomes busy work with executive packaging.

-Our position is straightforward: 6–12 months is the normal minimum for a serious fractional CMO engagement.
-Shorter engagements can be valuable when the scope is narrow.
-Longer engagements can make sense during a transition, but they should not become a substitute for building the right permanent leadership structure.
+Our position is plain: 6–12 months is the normal minimum for a serious fractional CMO engagement.
+Shorter can be valuable when the scope is narrow.
+Longer can make sense during a transition, but it should not become a stand-in for building the right permanent leadership.

-At Nyman Media, we typically define the fractional CMO duration around the operating system we are installing: strategy, cadence, reporting, team design, campaign priorities, and executive decision flow.
-The goal is not to stay embedded forever.
-The goal is to leave the company with sharper judgment and a marketing machine that does not collapse when the fractional leader steps back.
+At Nyman Media, we set the duration around what we are installing: strategy, decision rhythm, reporting, team design, campaign priorities, and how marketing decisions actually get made at the executive level.
+The point is not to stay embedded forever.
+It is to leave the company with sharper decisions and a marketing function that does not fall apart when the fractional leader steps back.